AllanOricil/nrg-template/README.md

 3. run `npm run docker:compose:up`
 4. open your browser
 5. navigate to `http://localhost:1880`
-6. verify that the pallete contains the nodes you are developing in these repository
+6. verify that these nodes are available in the pallete

-## 📝 TODO

-- create a compiler to generate the html for i18n help text based on markdown
-- create a compiler for bundling the node's client side js and generate the final client side html